peteroupc/MailLib/docs/PeterO.Mail.ContentDisposition.md

 <b>Return Value:</b>

 A string with the converted version of the file name.
 Among other things, encoded words under RFC 2047 are decoded (since they occur so frequently in Content-Disposition filenames); the value is decoded under RFC 2231 if possible; characters unsuitable for use in a filename (including the directory separators slash and backslash) are replaced with underscores; spaces and tabs are collapsed to a single space; leading and trailing spaces and tabs are removed; and the filename is truncated if it would otherwise be too long.
-The returned string will be in normalization form C. Returns "_" if "str" is null or empty.
+The returned string will be in normalization form C. Returns the empty string if "str" is null or empty.

 ### Parse